Sandalorian/alfresco-docker-examples/identity-service/basic/README.md

     `git clone https://github.com/sirReeall/alfresco-docker-examples.git`

-1. Export the Docker host machines hostname to an environment variable name DOCKER_HOST_HOSTNAME.
-For example:
+1. Export the Docker host machines hostname to an environment variable name DOCKER_HOST_HOSTNAME. **If your hostname contains upper case characters, you will need to manually set these all to lower case**

+    Here are two example commands that you can use (others are available too):

     On Linux:

     `export DOCKER_HOST_HOSTNAME=$HOSTNAME`

-    On Windows:
+    On Windows (may require you to close and reopen command prompt after running):

     `setx DOCKER_HOST_HOSTNAME %COMPUTERNAME%`

-    Then close and reopen your command prompt window.

 1. Switch into the base directory `cd alfresco-docker-example/identity-service/basic`
 1. Run `docker-compose up -d`